STAM-NDSU/UnderstandingTestDeletion/emperical-findings/README.md

 <img src="/emperical-findings/rq5/redundant-tests-fastr.png" width="1100" />

-**NOTE: Percentage of deleted tests and redundant tests excluded in reduced test suites were not reported in paper for FAST-CS and FAST-pw due to lack of space.**
+**NOTE: Percentage of deleted tests and redundant tests excluded in reduced test suites were not reported in the paper for FAST-CS and FAST-pw due to lack of space.**